Nevak/bgda-vita/README.md

 By doing so, it's basically as if we emulate a minimalist Android environment in which we run natively the executable as is.

 # Changelog
+### v1.06
+- Substantially improved video playback performance by passing YUV data directly to GXM, avoiding CPU color space conversion.
+- Added playstation button icons and PS Vita diagram in control settings screen.
+Notes:
+  - This works by automatically patching the original game files when the game starts.
+The game creates automatic backups of files before applying patches (e.g., `config.lmp.backup`).
+Backups are only created once and won't be overwritten.
+  - This was achieved in part thanks to the cool [BGDA Explorer tool for PS2 by Bryce Barbara](https://github.com/bigianb/bgda-explorer).
+The tool was adapted to work with the Xbox texture format and modified to support importing new textures.
+I will share the modified fork of BGDA Explorer in the future.

 ### v1.05
 - Fixed glitched textures when playing for a prolonged period of time.
 Caused by leaked texture slots in previous version of VitaGL.
 See the [commit](https://github.com/Rinnegatamante/vitaGL/commit/8950bfa970b7e8a47454a5cdf89e28be638b22fe) that fixed it.